jolin-yang/minesweeper-game/README.md

 ##  Instructions:
 ***Game Objective***: Uncover all non-mine cells in the grid **WITHOUT** clicking on/"setting off" any mines.

-Each cell in the grid represents either a mine or non-mine (safe) cell, with mines randomly distributed across the grid.
+- Each cell in the grid represents either a mine or non-mine (safe) cell, with mines randomly distributed across the grid.

-At the beginning of the game, the first cell the player clicks on is always guaranteed to be a non-mine cell.
+- At the beginning of the game, the first cell the player clicks on is always guaranteed to be a non-mine cell.
 It is impossible for the player to immediately lose after their first click per the design of the game.

-Click on a non-mine cell to see the number of mines adjacent to it - and make sure you don't click on any mine, otherwise the mine will be set off and the game will be over.
-Based on the neighboring mine count values, you can figure out which cells are mines and which are safe non-mine cells.
+- Click on a non-mine cell to see the number of mines adjacent to it - and make sure you don't click on any mine, otherwise the mine will be set off and the game will be over.
+Based on the neighboring mine count values, you can infer which cells are mines and which are non-mine cells that are safe to click on.

-Flag cells you suspect of being mines by right-clicking them.
+- Flag cells you suspect to be mines by right-clicking them.

-Using this information, you can determine cells that are safe, and cells that contain mines.
+- As you play the game, view the bottom panel to see your player stats and use these to help you determine how many more mines you have left to track and how many non-mine cells you need to uncover:
+  - The length of the current game so far
+  - The number of mines that remain to be uncovered
+  - The number of cells that have been uncovered
+  - The number of (non-mine) cells that remain to be uncovered

+- Once the current game has ended, you can restart the game with a new layout of mines by pressing the return/enter key.
+Note: this **only** works once the game is over and will not work midway through a game.

 - Use the source code to customize the grid dimensions and number of mines (default settings are 16 × 30 with 99 mines):
 Grid must have 9–35 columns and up to 17 rows.